Factorization at Subleading Power, Sudakov Resummation and Endpoint Divergences in Soft-Collinear Effective Theory

-The main goal of this Letter is to establish a corresponding renormalized factorization formula, in which all bare quantities are replaced by their renormalized counterparts.
+The main accomplishment of our work \cite{Liu:2020wbn} was the derivation of a {\em renormalized\/} factorization formula for the $b$-quark induced $h\to\gamma\gamma$ amplitude, in which all bare quantities are replaced by their renormalized counterparts.
 The result reads (with $\bar z\equiv 1-z$) \begin{widetext}